The historic tug-of-war between Beijing and Taipei

 The case of Nancy Pelosi's visit to Taiwan

 For now, the Chinese President Xi draws "red lines", such as the one he has indicated in recent days as not surmountable, for the visit to Taipei of the speaker of the US Congress, Nancy Pelosi.
 Taiwan's Foreign Minister Joseph Wu dismissed Beijing's objection to the visit, stating, "It is bad to oppose the work of an icon of the U.S. Congress and champion of democracy.
 It is better for People's China to stop supporting Russia, threatening Taiwan and start freeing people.
 Freedom and human rights taste good."

 Pelosi's visit would take on important significance in the West, as many analysts accuse Beijing of supporting Russia's war against Ukraine and observers are closely following the People's China's moves toward Taiwan.
 Beijing may be tempted to follow in the wake of the motivations Moscow used for its aggression against Kiev, even though it stubbornly maintains that the two situations are neither similar nor comparable.

 Pelosi's mission was, in the end, postponed and the reason that "unblocked" the diplomatic dispute was ...from China.
 In fact, irony of history, the speaker of Congress did not go to Taipei because she fell ill from the virus that brought the pandemic around the world due to the inexperience (euphemism) of the People's China: the Wuhan Virus or, for those who want to avoid reactions from Beijing, the Covid-19.

-Brigadier General (Aux.) of the Italian Army, member of the Directorate of the NATO Defence College Foundation.
-For years he was the director of the Middle East Faculty within the NATO Defence College.
+Senior Fellow of the Machiavelli Center for Political and Strategic Studies.
+Brigadier General (Aux.) of the Italian Army, member of the Directorate of the NATO Defense College Foundation.
+For years director of the Middle East Faculty within the NATO Defense College.